How do you keep a $50/hr 8× B200 GPU cluster reliable for 754B MoE inference?

 - Phase 2 (Asymmetric Setup): On the main TP=8 cluster, the volume is loaded.
 If a file-lock crash occurs, the container terminates immediately.
 Modal automatically respawns the container, which reads the now-written cache files from the volume without trying to compile them, succeeding in 2-7 seconds.

+Run an active Python watchdog that streams child logs and calls os._exit(1) on the parent when the serving subprocess dies, forcing Modal to recycle zombie containers.
 Modal orchestrates containers via a Python entry point.
 Because SGLang or vLLM must be started as a child process (to manage C++ libraries and multi-GPU IPC), standard Python crash handlers cannot catch their errors.

 If SGLang crashed mid-request due to a CUDA Out-of-Memory (OOM) or NCCL sync failure, the child process died, but the Modal parent container remained running.
 Client requests continued routing to the container, receiving endless 502 Connection Refused errors.